Accessibility Statement

 Introducing a new cat to your household can be both exciting for you and stressful for your new cat as they step into unfamiliar territory.
 Ensuring the comfort and security of your new feline friend, as well as existing pets, is crucial to prevent stress and tension.

 • Spend time together - Set some time aside to spend with your new cat.
-This will help them adjust a feel a greater sense of securiy.
+This will help them adjust and feel a greater sense of security.

 • Delay introduction to pets or people - Give your new addition time to adjust to their environment before introducing them to small children or other pets.

-• Be patient - Your new cat will likely experience some stress when they first arrive but patience is key.
-With a new environment, accidents outside the litter box are also likely to happen but don't despair.
+• Be patient - Your new cat will likely experience some stress when they first arrive, but patience is key.
+With a new environment, accidents outside the litter box may happen, but don't despair.
 Your cat will adjust in time.

 Regardless of how many feline family members you have, the most important thing is for ALL your cats to get along.
-If not, you may find yourself dealing with cat fights, spraying, fighting, and resource guarding (of food bowls, litter boxes, toys, and more).
+If not, you may find yourself dealing with cat fights, spraying, and territorial guarding (of food bowls, litter boxes, toys, and more).

-2. Go slow - It can take cats several months or even years to develop a relationship with each other.
-The slower the better.
+2. Go slow - It can take cats several weeks or even months to develop a relationship with each other.
+The slower, the better.

-3. Watch out for negative body language - flattening of the ears, not moving, growling...
-If any of these signs appear, you might need to take it slower.
+3. Watch out for negative body language - This includes flattening the ears, hissing, growling, and more.
+You might need to take it slower if any of these signs appear.

 Introducing a cat to a dog

 Introducing a cat and a dog can be a bit trickier.
-Above all, do not throw both animals together in a face-to-face meeting right off the bat—at least not without very close supervision.
+Don't allow in a face-to-face meeting immediately—at least not without very close supervision.

 1. Create a safe space for the cat - Find a room with a secure door and windows, a scratching post, and maybe even some cat shelves to allow your cat to have an escape route and feel more secure.